Tessy Thomas

-Tessy Thomas (born April 1963) is an Indian aerospace engineer and former Director General of Aeronautical Systems and the former Project Director for Agni-IV ballistic missile in Defence Research and Development Organisation.
+Tessy Thomas (born April 1963) is an Indian aerospace engineer who worked on India's missile programs.
+She joined the Defence Research and Development Organisation in 1985.
+In 2009, she became the project director of the Agni-IV ballistic missile.
+She has been called India's "Missile Woman" and "Agniputri" in the media.

-Early life
+Early life and education

-Tessy Thomas was born during April 1963 in Kerala's Alappuzha.
+Tessy is from Alleppy, Kerala.
+She completed her B.Tech at Thrissur Engineering College.
+Later, she earned an M.Tech in Guided Missile from the Institute of Armament Technology in Pune, where she also worked as a faculty member.

 Career

-She joined the Defence Research and Development Organisation (DRDO) in 1988.
-Thomas began in her career working upon the Agni missile series, where she initially contributed to the guidance and control systems, focusing specifically on inertial navigation systems.
-She was Project Director of the Agni-V ICBM project.
+Since 1988, she has worked at the Defence Research and Development Laboratory in Hyderabad on missile development.
+Her main work was designing guidance systems.
+She is also an expert in solid propellants used in Agni missiles.

+She worked as Assistant Project Director during the successful launch of Agni-III in May 2008.

+In 2009, she became the project director of the Agni-IV ballistic missile.
+After this appointment, the media called her India's "Missile Woman" and "Agniputri."

 Personal life

-She is married to Saroj Kumar, a commander in the Indian Navy and they have a son,Tejas.
+She is married to Saroj Kumar, a commander in the Indian Navy and they have a son.

 Awards

-Thomas received the Lal Bahadur Shastri National Award for her contribution for making India self-reliant in the field of missile technology.
+Tessy received the Lal Bahadur Shastri National Award for her contribution for making India self-reliant in the field of missile technology.

 She was also the recipient of the Dr Thomas Cangan Leadership Award at the Faculty of Management Studies – Institute of Rural Management, Jaipur (FMS-IRM) in 2018.

-Thomas won 'Woman pioneer of the year' award at ETPrime Women Leadership Awards 2023 which was held at Mumbai.
+Tessy won 'Woman pioneer of the year' award at ETPrime Women Leadership Awards 2023 which was held in Mumbai.
 The same year, she became a laureate of the Asian Scientist 100 by the Asian Scientist.

+In 2025, She is awarded with Paulos Mar Gregorios Award for her exceptional contributions to Science and Technology.